CppCXY/EmmyLuaAnalyzer/README.md

 - Supports mainstream Lua versions, including Lua 5.1, Lua 5.2, Lua 5.3, Lua 5.4, LuaJIT.
 - Supports EmmyLua Doc comments and is compatible with the Doc format of Lua-Language-Server (abbreviated as LuaLs).
 - Supports all language service features (not all are supported yet, currently supports the main ones that will be used).
-- Formatting is not supported yet (EmmyLuaCodeStyle, which I also wrote, has its own independent language service).

 ## Documentation